CsBigDataHub/working-with-vim/pages/configuration.md

 ca w!! w !sudo tee >/dev/null "%"
 ```

 When you open a file and don't have write permissions, you can call `:w!!` and it will auto sudo the file for you.
 Saves me practically every time I edit a system file.
+[Sandwich reference](https://xkcd.com/149/)

 ## Auto Command